 OSE Programming Positions

-The Smith To Do programming associates are responsible for coordinating Smith's late night and weekend programming series and providing the Smith community with a calendar of diverse events which are social, cultural and intellectual in nature and appeal to a broad cross-section of the population.
+The Smith To Do programming associates are responsible for coordinating Smith's late night and weekend programming series and providing the Smith community with a calendar of fun crafting events that appeal to a broad cross-section of the population.

-- Coordinate Smith's late night programming series Smith To Do, including budgeting, promotion, scheduling and event booking.
+- Coordinate Smith's late night programming series Smith To Do, including budgeting, promotion and scheduling.

-- Develop annual program schedule based on identified campus and student priorities.
+- Develop annual program schedule within a provided budget based on identified campus and student priorities.

-- Manage all program arrangements, including space reservations, program needs and compliance with Smith and Campus Center policies.
+- Manage all program arrangements, including program needs and compliance with Smith and Campus Center policies.

-- Coordinate publicity and promotion for all events including but not limited to, Axis TV, e-Digest, Facebook, banners and posters.
+- Coordinate weekly publicity and promotion for all events including but not limited to, Rise Vision TV ads, e-Digest, Facebook, banners and posters.

-- Collect and coordinate artists' promotional materials as they relate to Smith To Do.
+- Collect and coordinate promotional materials as they relate to Smith To Do.

 - Provide on-site supervision of events, coordinating facility use.